fullstack-development/developers-roadmap/backend/junior-3/haskell.md

     * Does `Foldable` have any laws?
       * Which of them do use the `Monoid` instance?
       * Which of them do use the `Functor` instance?
-  * Traversable:
+  * Traversable
     * What is semantics of `Traversable`?
 Why is it called traversable?
     * Why do we have `Foldable` and `Functor` constraints on `Traversable` type class?
     * What are the data declarations for `Compose` and `Identity` and
     what are they used for?
     * What are the laws of `Traversable`?
-  * Functors:
+  * Functors
     * What is covariance and contravariance in the context of functors and category theory?
     * What are the negative and positive positions?
-    * Contrafunctor (Contravariant functor):
+    * Contrafunctor (Contravariant functor)
       * What is the signature of `contramap` function?
       * Make an example of instance definition for some ADT.
       * What is the semantic meaning of applying `contramap`?
-    * Bifunctor:
+    * Bifunctor
       * What is the signature of `bimap` function?
       * What ADT's do have the `Bifunctor` instance?
       * Is a bifunctor covariant or contravariant on type variables applied to it?
-    * Profunctor:
+    * Profunctor
       * What is the signature of `dimap` function?
       * Write an instance implementation for `(->)`.
       * Name a few practical use cases (at least one).
       * Which of type variables applied to a profunctor appear in negative and which in positive position?
-  * Applicative:
+  * Applicative
     * What is the purpose of `Data.Either.Validation` and what is the difference between it and `Data.Either`?
     * Why does `Data.Either.Validation` have no `Monad` instance?
-  * Monads:
+  * Monads
     * Make an overview description of Update monad.

 * Type classes
-  * What are the mechanisms of implementing type classes (overloading):
+  * What are the mechanisms of implementing type classes (overloading)?
     * Passing Dictionaries
     * Monomorphization
       * What is the Resolution Environment?
 When is it created?
     * Intentional Type Analysis
-  * How are typeclasses implemented in Haskell:
+  * How are typeclasses implemented in Haskell?
     * What are the GHC specific implementation details?
     * What optimization is conducted by the compiler?
-  * Overlapping:
+  * Overlapping
     * How does the instance selection process happen?
     * Is it possible to have overlapping instances?
 Does having overlapping instances violate coherence?
     * Is it possible to have a compiled and working program with coherence violations?
     * How would you solve a problem of overlapping instances in various situations?
     * How the problem of overlapping is solved in other languages or by different overloading implementation techniques?
-  * Orphans:
+  * Orphans
     * What are orphans instances?
 Why are they undesirable?
     * Does having overlapping instances violate coherence?
     * How the problem of orphans is solved in other languages or by different overloading implementation techniques?
-  * What are the problems of current typeclasses implementation:
+  * What are the problems of current typeclasses implementation?
     * Is there a way force the laws of typeclasses?
     * What are the pros and cons of isolating orphans in special modules?
     * Is there a problem of structuring the hierarchy of standard typeclasses?